nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Example Usage:** `delete_vendor 1`

-Assuming that `Vendor` `Bruce Banner` has an `INDEX` of 1 on the existing guest list, entering the `delete_vendor 1` command returns the following result on your screen:
+Assuming that `Vendor` `Bruce Banner` has an `INDEX` of 1 on the existing vendor list, entering the `delete_vendor 1` command returns the following result on your screen:

 ![delete_vendor command](images/deleteVendorCommand.png)